Biodiversity

 Carbon sinks play a critical role in mitigating climate change and maintaining the planet's ecological balance.
 These natural or human-made reservoirs, such as forests, wetlands, and oceans, absorb and store large amounts of carbon dioxide from the atmosphere.
 By capturing excess CO2, carbon sinks help regulate the Earth's climate, preventing the rapid accumulation of greenhouse gases and their detrimental effects on global temperatures.
 Protecting and expanding carbon sinks is vital for combating climate change, preserving biodiversity, and ensuring a sustainable future for all living beings on our planet.

-In the 20th century, Scotland lost about half of its hedgerows.
-These original field boundaries provide a vital habitat and refuge for a wealth of farmland wildlife, including up to 80 per cent of our woodland birds, 50 per cent of our mammals and 30 per cent of our butterflies.
-We will use fruit bearing hedgerows along the edges of our fields, acting as a safe boundary where the land lowers towards the river, as well as shelter and a food source for the local wildlife
+In the 20th century, Scotland lost around half of its hedgerows.
+These original field boundaries provide a vital habitat and refuge for a wealth of farmland wildlife, including up to 80% of our woodland birds, 50% of our mammals and 30% of our butterflies.

-After planting trees, hedgerows, and flowers, we will install numerous shelters for birds, bats, insects, bees, and hedgehogs across our expansive 15-acre area.
+After digging ponds, planting trees, hedgerows, and flowers, we will install numerous shelters for birds, bats, insects, bees, and hedgehogs.
 Additionally, we plan to set up feeding stations during colder months and immediately after hibernation, ensuring optimal conditions for wildlife to flourish.
 By providing these new homes and food sources, we aim to actively foster a welcoming habitat, minimizing the adverse effects caused by the deforestation of woodlands in the neighboring fields.